Fund Rules

 Anyone with an idea that positively impacts the Cardano ecosystem can and may submit a proposal on the Project Catalyst platform, subject to the conditions set out in these Fund Rules.

-(i) Project Participants may only participate in a maximum of 6 Catalyst proposals across all categories in any one funding round.
+Applicants may only submit a maximum of 2 Catalyst proposals across all categories in any one funding round.

-All Project Participants must disclose their role and scope of services across any submitted proposals, even if they are not in the lead or co-proposer role, such as an implementer, vendor, service provider, etc. Proposals that fail to disclose accurate information about their Project Participants may be disqualified at any point of the Catalyst process.
+All Project Participants must accurately disclose their roles and scope of services across any submitted proposals, even if they are not the applicant, such as an implementer, vendor, service provider, etc. Proposals or Project Participants that fail to disclose information accurately may be disqualified at any point of the Catalyst process.

 Funding: What types of projects are funded by Project Catalyst?